 5. Prevent moss build up

 There are a few maintenance tasks that you need to perform in order to keep your grass moss free.
-I suggest you use a leaf blower once a week to clear leaves and debris from the grass and then a pressure washer to clear the moss away.
+I suggest you use a leaf blower like the Stihl BG86 once a week to clear leaves and debris from the grass and then a pressure washer like the Karcher K2 Pressure Washer to wash away the moss.
 Other advice on maintaining your lawn can be found here.

 6. Reduce the amount of weeds

 Anyone who sells an artificial grass lawn as totally weed free is not telling the truth.
 You will get weeds occasionally on the pile however the deeper the sub base and the better the membrane the less often weeds will grow.
 The most susceptible area for for weeds to encroach are around the edges of the lawn.
 Fixings timbers (see below) will reduce this significantly.
 You can also use Weedol Weed Killer.
 This product should be used when first installing the groundworks for the new lawn to clear as many weeds as possible before laying the artificial grass.